markfinger/webpack-build/README.md

 - Uses a persistent caching layer to reduce build times
 - Provides a simple hook to extend a server for HMR support
 - Provides config hooks to ensure that your config files reflect the current environment
-- Provides build functions to add typical dev/hmr/prod features to your config files
+- Provides convenience functions to keep typical dev/prod boilerplate out of your config files
 - Pre-processes compilation output so that it can be serialized and efficiently passed between processes
 - Provides a helper to redirect the compiler's output to a particular directory